Milk substitute: Lactose intolerance

 Lactose is the major sugar found in dairy milk.
 Lactose intolerance occurs when an individual is deficient in the enzyme lactase, which breaks down the lactose in the intestine.
 Bloating, cramps, constipation, or diarrhea may result when an individual who is lactose intolerant consumes a dairy product.

 Due to genetic differences, intolerance of lactose is more common globally than tolerance.

 Rates of lactose intolerance vary globally, from less than 10% in Northern Europe to as high as 95% in parts of Asia and Africa.

 In a modern Western context, food products are manufactured as dairy substitutes partly to cater to lactose intolerant individuals, including milk, yogurt, whipped topping and ice cream.
 In Asia and Africa, where rates of lactose intolerance are much higher than in the West and dairy production has been less predominant, many traditional analogues to dairy milk beverages exist, including amazake, douzhi, kunnu aya, kokkoh, poi and sikhye.

 Lactose-free manufacturing

 A lactose-free food, such as non-dairy ice cream, may require a different process during manufacturing.
 For example, traditional dairy ice cream is made with a combination of milk products that contain lactose, but non-dairy ice cream may be synthesized using hydrogenated or partially hydrogenated vegetable oil (coconut oil, palm kernel oil and soybean oil) along with emulsifier, protein, sweetener and water.
 Some not yet widely prevalent synthetic ice cream products are claimed to have a similar flavour and texture to traditional dairy ice cream.

 However many smaller scale, organic, gourmet or slow food focused non-dairy ice cream manufacturers create all their products using traditional, natural and only slightly altered methods.
-The preferred base for non dairy ice creams are often coconut milk or plant cream, due to the higher fat and lower water content preventing the formation of ice crystals.
+The preferred bases for non dairy ice creams are often coconut milk or plant cream, due to the higher fat and lower water content preventing the formation of ice crystals.